fcat97/QuranApi/wiki/howTo.md

 #QuranApi

-QuranApi is a small library intended to minimize the efforts of adding Quran inside Android Application.
+QuranApi is a small library intended to minimize the efforts of adding the holy Quran inside Android Application.

 In muslim community there are several writing formats of the Quran.
 Though these formats have the same verses, but the writing style is slightly different from each other.